zeevl/firebase-mock/API.md

 ##### `updateUser(user)` -> `Promise<MockUser>`

 Replace the existing user with a new one, by matching uid.
 Throws an error if no user exists whose uid matches the given user's uid.
+Appropriate `onAuthStateChanged` and `onIdTokenChanged` listeners will be triggered if the new user has the same `uid` as the current authenticated user.

 Resolves with the updated user when complete.
 This operation is queued until the next flush.

 ## Server Timestamps